Request An Appointment

 Dr. Sedler will also provide valuable insights into the recovery process and expert advice on ensuring a smooth healing period.

 We will work with you to schedule follow-up appointments after the implants’ placement to carefully monitor the recovery process and aver any possible complications.

 Together, we believe our commitment to quality across the board leads to a comprehensive quality of our patients’ experience.

 From the moment you step into our dental clinic, the goal is to provide you the beautiful smile you want and dream of.

 Did you know over 880 searches each month are made from people searching “All On 4 dental implants near me” that generate 929 clicks to a website like Cutting Edge Periodontist?

 That’s a lot of searches and clicks for All On 4!

-Maybe you didn’t search for “All On 4 dental implants near me” to find us, but we are easy to get to if you are located in or around Burbank, Glendale, Toluca Lake, or the North Hollywood area.
-Call us to schedule an appointment at 310-362-3343 or complete the Request An Appointment form below.
+Maybe you didn’t search for “All On 4 dental implants near me” or “All On 4 dental implants Burbank” to find us, but we are easy to get to if you are located in or around Burbank, Glendale, Toluca Lake, or the North Hollywood area.
+We even get patients from Los Angeles who come either by referral or find us on Google by searching “All On 4 dental implants Los Angeles.”
+Call us today and schedule an appointment at 310-362-3343 or complete the Request An Appointment form below.